Billy Graziadei: Powerflo

 In 2017, Graziadei formed Powerflo, featuring lead vocalist Senen Reyes, better known as Sen Dog from Cypress Hill, lead guitarist Roy Lozano, bassist Christian Olde Wolbers, and drummer Fernando Schaefer.
 Graziadei is the band's rhythm guitarist and backing vocalist.
 The band's self-titled debut LP was released on June 23, 2017.
 A follow-up EP titled Bring That Shit Back followed in June 2018.
+In 2024, the group released their second studio album Gorilla Warfare.

 BillyBio

 In June 2018, it was announced that Graziadei was working on a studio album for his first solo project, BillyBio.
 The album, titled Feed the Fire, was released on November 30, 2018.
 BillyBio was asked to be the opening act for Life of Agony's Rise of the Underground tour in Europe October 2018.
 BillyBio joined Madball on tour for a few shows in early 2019.
-Graziadei and his solo project will head off to Europe at the end of May 2019 to play club dates and festivals, such as Antwerp Metal Fest in Belgium and Full Force Festival in Germany.
+Graziadei and his solo project will head off to Europe at the end of May 2019, to play club dates and festivals, such as Antwerp Metal Fest in Belgium and Full Force Festival in Germany.
+Between 2020 and 2021, Graziadei, recorded and produced material for his second album at Firewater Studios in Los Angeles.
+The album Leaders And Liars was later released on March 23, 2022.